madnuttah/unbound-docker/doc/DETAILS.md

 ### Updating the Image

 > [!WARNING]
 > Even we use it by ourselves to keep less important containers updated, we don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
-Imagine your network went down due to an update of the image not working as expected.
-Please always test before rolling out an update even we do our best not to break something.

-> [!TIP]
+>
 > A notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.

 If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate your container by executing `docker-compose up -d`.